eramons/eck-lab/k8s/elasticsearch/ingress/README.md

 # Ingress Overlay

-This overlay adds ingress resources to enable external access to Kibana.
+This overlay is built on top of the basic configuration adding ingress resources to enable external access to Kibana.
 It relies on an ingress controller installed in your Kubernetes cluster to route traffic and manage SSL termination.

 ## Prerequisites